 Vision Statement

-The Form Bot project will develop an AI service to help professionals in public service to prepare text reports after performing a portion of their job.
-An example of this may be recording a conversation between a patient and physician to prepare potential notes that the physician can edit before saving them in an Electronic Medical Record (EMR) system.
+The Form Scriber project will integrate an AI service to help professionals in public service to prepare text reports after performing a portion of their job.
+An example of this may be recording a conversation between a patient and physician to prepare potential notes that the physician can edit before saving them in an integrated and internal Google Docs storage system.

 Team Dialogflow will focus on building out the AI Service using Google Cloud Platform’s (GCP) DialogFlow service.
 Our service will integrate with the web and mobile UIs that will be built and designed by other teams in the overall project.
 The Web app will offer a completed form with collected data.
 The Mobile app will generate a report based on the form template.

 The intended audience for this document is the stakeholders which includes the development team, and the project approval personnel.
-This document provides the details required to execute and control the Form Bot project successfully.
+This document provides the details required to execute and control the Form Scriber project successfully.
 Details regarding facilitating communication among stakeholders, establishing the project’s deliverables, and information specific to the project’s document planning, assumptions, decisions, scope, and schedule baseline can also be found within this document.
-Throughout this document, “project” refers to the Form Bot project.
+Throughout this document, “project” refers to the Form Scriber project.

 Project Tools